nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     * 1a1.
 Reeve requests for appropriate input.

       Use case resumes from step 1.

 * 1b.
 User provides input with invalid format.
     * 1b1.
 Reeve requests for appropriate input with valid format.

       Use case resumes from step 1.

 **UC02: Searching for a student**

 **MSS**

 1. User enters a command to find all students that match the given search parameter (name, school, year or subject).
 2. Reeve displays all students matching the criteria.

     Use case ends.

 **Extensions**

 * 1a.
 User provides input with invalid data into the search parameter.
     * 1a1.
 Reeve displays erroneous field and expected format.

       Use case resumes at step 1.
 * 1b.
 User provides input without a search parameter.
     * 1a1.
 Reeve displays a message indicating a search parameter was not provided.

       Use case resumes at step 1.
 * 1c.
 No students match the given criteria.
     * 1c1.
 Reeve displays a message indicating no match found.

       Use case ends.

 **UC03: Editing a student's details**

 **MSS**

-1. User enters a command to list all students.
+1. User enters a command to list students.
 2. Reeve shows the list of students.
 3. User enters command to edit a specific student in the list and provides needed parameters.
 4. Reeve updates the specified student with the input parameters and displays a success message.